-- ► To call the file manager, press the PGM MGT key - ► Enter any file name with the .TAB extension and confirm with the ENT key.
-The TNC displays a pop-up window with permanently saved table formats - ▶ Use the arrow key to select the table template EXAMPLE.TAB and confirm with the ENT key.
-The TNC opens a new table in the predefined format - ► To adapt the table to your requirements you have to edit the table format, See "Editing the table format", page 332
+- ► To call the file manager, press the PGM MGT key - Enter any file name with the .TAB extension and confirm with the ENT key.
+The TNC displays a pop-up window with permanently saved table formats - Use the arrow key to select a table template, e.g. EXAMPLE.TAB and confirm with the ent key: The TNC opens a new table in the predefined format - To adapt the table to your requirements you have to edit the table format, see "Editing the table format", page 341